ImmuneDynamics/ImmuneDynamics.github.io/spectre/single-cell.md

 permalink: /spectre/single-cell/
 ---

 Spectre can be used for the analysis of single-cell genomics data, in addition to cytometry and imaging data.
-[Spectre v2](https://immunedynamics.io/spectre/object) (not yet publically released) will feature significant improvements in the analysis of single-cell genomics data, but in the meantime we have provided some helpful tutorials for using [Spectre v1](https://immunedynamics.io/spectre) with single-cell genomic data.
+[Spectre v2](https://immunedynamics.io/spectre/object) (not yet publically released) will feature significant improvements in the analysis of single-cell genomics data, but in the meantime we have provided some helpful tutorials for using [Spectre v1](https://immunedynamics.io/spectre) with single-cell genomics data.

 <br />